vedph/cadmus_web/doc/editor-components.md

 As these components are modular, they are located in separate libraries.
 Each library contains a set of related part/fragment editors; for instance, the "general" part contains generic-purpose models like e.g. categories, keywords, or comments; the "philology" part contains critical apparatus or orthography layers; etc. In other terms, each library refers to a group of models (parts or fragments models).

-As we have two types of editors, dumb and smart (feature), for each group we also have two types of libraries: one for the dumb editors, and another for the feature editors.
+As we have two types of editors, dumb and smart (feature), for each group we also have two types of libraries (with a different set of dependencies): one for the dumb editors, and another for the feature editors.

 Thus, for each group of models we have 2 libraries; and for each model editor we have 3 components: